Pineda takes perfect game into 7th; Yanks beat Rays 8-1

 HIGH-RENT DISTRICT

 Gardner moved to the locker next to the entrance by showers, formerly occupied by Carlos Beltran and before that Jorge Posada.
-Matt Holliday took over Rodriguez's stall to Gardner's left, and Austin Romine moved into Gardner's old space toward the center of the room.
+Matt Holliday took over Alex Rodriguez's stall to Gardner's left, and Romine moved into Gardner's old space toward the center of the room.

 ''Decent real estate,'' Gardner said.